 What Is a Boil?

-According to the National Institutes of Health (NIH), stress boils are typically caused by staphylococcus aureus bacteria.
+According to the National Institutes of Health (NIH), boils are typically caused by staphylococcus aureus bacteria.
 These bacteria live naturally on the outer surface of the skin, but when they enter the body they can cause an infection.
 Once inside the body, the infection is able to take root and grow.
 The condition is referred to as a staph infection.

 A boil begins as a tender, inflamed area.
 After about a week, it becomes a pus-filled lump or bump.
-Stress boils can present as yellow or red in color, and look similar to a pimple.
+Boils can present as yellow or red in color, and look similar to a pimple.
 However, they are rooted much deeper in the skin due to the infection and can be extremely painful.
 The NIH lists that they are most commonly found on the face and neck areas, but can also develop in armpits, the groin, on the back, and throughout areas on the legs.

 Can Stress Cause Boils?

 Stress may create an environment where boils can occur.
 Stress and boils are associated for several reasons.

 Stress can affect the body in many different ways.
 It can decrease a person's immune system, which leaves them more susceptible to infection.
 Stress can also make it more difficult to fight the infection.